ShinyFabio/ADViSELipidomics/pkgdown/index.md

 ADViSELipidomics has a graphical user interface (GUI) implemented using the shiny and golem R packages.
 It has five main sections: Home, Data Import & Preprocessing, SumExp Visualization, Exploratory Analysis, and Statistical Analysis.
 Each section is accessible from a sidemenu on the left.

-## Home section
-Home section contains general information about ADViSELipidomics like the citation, the link to the github page and the link to this manual.
-From the "Start!" button it is possible to go to the following section where the user can upload the lipidomic data.

-## Data Import & Preprocessing
-This section allows users to import and process lipidomics data from various sources.
-When the user opens this section for the first time after launch, a message box appears and asks you to write your name and your company.
-These informations will be stored in the final output of ADViSELipidomics.
-By default, if you click on "Run", the following informations will be stored: User: "Name", Company: "Company".
-Next, the user can choose between different types of data i.e. LipidSearch, LIQUID, Excel files, Summarized Experiment, and Metabolomics Workbench.
-Moreover, it is also possible to select between experiments with or without internal standards (this option is available only for LipidSearch import).
-Based on your choice, the workflow can be different and requires different files.
-Here we describe all the required files for each typology.
+# 2. Input Data

+ADViSELipidomics allows the user to import files concerning different types of data:
+* LipidSearch or LIQUID.
+ADViSELipidomics deals with the data files containing information on chromatographic peak area or peak intensity per lipid, obtained as output from external software for identifying and quantifying lipids (i.e., ADViSELipidomics currently supports the output formats from LipidSearch or LIQUID).
+Moreover, it requires the Target File with details on samples (such as treatments or biological replicates), the Internal Reference File with bounds for the filtering step in the following modules.
+ADViSELipidomics shows a quality plot based on the sum of chromatographic peak area per sample (or replicate).
+In the case of LipidSearch output associated with internal lipid standards, ADViSELipidomics also requires all the Calibration Files for the construction of the calibration curves.
+* Metabolomics Workbench.
+ADViSELipidomics can download in real-time suitable selected lipidomic experiments from the online repository;
+* Excel.
+The user can upload two Excel files, the data matrix and the Target File;
+* SummarizedExperiment.
+The user can upload a SummarizedExperiment R object (SE), with several types of information (data matrix, information on lipids, information on samples, metadata if available).

+Hence, as can be seen, ADViSELipidomics requires different files that may change beetween the different types of data.
+To sum up, here is a list with all the required files for each data type:

-* **LipidSearch without Internal Standard lipid: **
+* **LipidSearch without Internal Standard lipid:**
   * Target file (.xlsx)
   * Internal Reference file (.xlxs)
-  * Output coming from LipidSearch related to your samples(.txt)
+  * Data files coming from LipidSearch related to your samples (.txt)
-* **LipidSearch with Internal Standard lipid: **
+* **LipidSearch with Internal Standard lipid:**
   * Target file (.xlsx)
   * Internal Reference file (.xlxs)
-  * Output coming from LipidSearch related to your samples(.txt)
+  * Data files coming from LipidSearch related to your samples (.txt)
   * Calibration File for deuterated (.xlsx)
   * Calibration File for nonlabeled (.xlsx)
-  * Output coming from LipidSearch related to the internal standard (.txt)
+  * Data files coming from LipidSearch related to the internal standard (.txt)
 * **LIQUID**
   * Target file (.xlsx)
   * Internal Reference file (.xlxs)
   * Output coming from LIQUID related to your samples(.tsv)
 * **User’s Excel File**
   * Target file (.xlsx)
   * Data Matrix File (.xlsx)
 * **SummarizedExperiment**
   * SummarizedExperiment object (.rds)

 For **Metabolomics Workbench** you don't need to import anything, just choose the  Metabolomics Workbench ID study.

-A part of the output from LipidSearch and LIQUID, ADViSELipidomics requires that the Excel files have a given structure with some mandatory columns.
+Before run ADViSELipidomics make sure that you have all the required files and that they are draw up properly.
+Apart of the output files from LipidSearch and LIQUID, ADViSELipidomics requires that the Excel files have a given structure with some mandatory columns.
 Here we provide a guide to the creation of these Excel files.

-### Data files (LipidSearch or LIQUID)
+## 2.1 Data files (LipidSearch or LIQUID)

 The output of LipidSearch and LIQUID are some text files containing information on chromatographic peak area or peak intensity per lipid.
 If your data come from **LipidSearch** you should have a deuterated file and a non-labeled file for each sample (or replicate).
 The extension of these files should be .txt.
 If your data come from **LIQUID** you can have a positive and a negative file, with .tsv extension.
 In any case, put your data file in a folder and rename each file with your sample id in a proper way.

 **Example:**
 your sample it's called "AF-1CM" and you have two technical replicates.
 Then, depending on the output software, the name of the data files should be:
 * for LipidSearch: "AF-1C-M_deuterated_1.txt", "AF-1C-M_nonlabeled_1.txt" and "AF-1C-M_deuterated_2.txt" and "AF-1C-M_nonlabeled_2.txt"
 * for LIQUID: "AF-1C-M_positive_1", "AF-1C-M_negative_1" and "AF-1C-M_positive_2", "AF-1C-M_negative_2"